smolfarm/smol-tree/README.md

 # Configuration

-Currently, smol tree can only be configured by JSON, though we may offer more user-friendly ways to do it in the future.
+Currently, smol tree can only be configured through the `linkconfig.json` JSON file, though we may offer more user-friendly ways to do it in the future.

 ## Styles